rndlabs/cow-docs/docs/5_tutorials/9_build-on-top-of-cow-protocol.md

 ### SDK

-The software development kit (SDK) is a Javascript library that provides tooling for accessing the API as well as some utilities like functions for order signing.
+The Software Development Kit (SDK) is a TypeScript library that provides tooling for accessing the API as well as some utilities like functions for order signing.
+It is easily integrated with TypeScript projects, or plain JavaScript.

-It is written in Typescript, making it simpler to use in both a Typescript or a plain Javascript project.

 More info in [SDK documents](../cow-sdk/introduction) or see an example on how to use it [here](https://github.com/anxolin/cow-examples/blob/main/src/pages/api/Orders.js#L6)

-### The graph
+### The Graph

-CoW Protocol graph provides an alternative way to consume protocol information.
+The CoW Protocol subgraph provides an alternative way to consume protocol information.

 More info in [https://github.com/cowprotocol/subgraph](https://github.com/cowprotocol/subgraph)